harishnagaraju/astramind/README.md

+</>
+## License

+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 # astramind
 AstraMind is a lightweight AI-powered chatbot built in Go that enables natural language conversations through Large Language Models (LLMs).
 Designed as a simple CLI application, AstraMind serves as a foundation for building advanced AI assistants, knowledge systems, and autonomous agents.
 AstraMind